wargatiga2021/shortener/README.md

 # 🔗 URL Shortener for Warga Tiga

-This is Warga Tiga's URL shortener from [nelsontky's Github Page shortener](https://github.com/nelsontky/gh-pages-url-shortener/ "nelsontky's Github Page shortener").
+This is Warga Tiga's URL shortener based on [nelsontky's Github Page shortener](https://github.com/nelsontky/gh-pages-url-shortener/ "nelsontky's Github Page shortener").

 ## 👨‍🏫 Demo & How To